PatBStream/pulsar-k8-examples/aws-eks/README.md

 mylaptop@DESKTOP:~$
 ```
 # Cleanup and delete Pulsar
-(TODO - cleanup and removal of Persistent Volumes.
-Command below does NOT remove PVs)
+TODO - cleanup and removal of Persistent Volumes.
+Command below does NOT remove PVs.
+See issue with eksctl [https://github.com/kubernetes-sigs/aws-ebs-csi-driver/issues/1301](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/issues/1301)

+You must manually delete EBS volumes until this issue is fixed.
+See EC2 Dashboard, Volumes sections for a list of PV and actions to remove/delete.

 ```
 mylaptop@DESKTOP:~$ eksctl delete cluster --name=mydemo --region=us-west-2 --wait